You are here: Urology Textbook > Bladder > UTI in pregnancy

 Acute pyelonephritis leads to systemic inflammation (leukocytosis, CRP).
 Blood cultures should be obtained in case of high fever.

-Pelvic examination and fetal heart rate.
+Depending on symptoms: pelvic examination and fetal heart rate.
 Exclusion of premature labor.

 Treatment of Urinary Tract Infection in Pregnancy

 Asymptomatic bacteriuria and acute cystitis:

 Asymptomatic bacteriuria and acute cystitis in pregnancy should be treated with oral antibiotics.
 This reduces the risk for febrile pyelonephritis and probably also the risk of preterm births.
 After completion of antibiotic therapy, urine culture is repeated to demonstrate the eradication of the pathogen.